meshplus/bitxhub/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `bitxhub:master`.
+1. In GitHub, send a pull request to `axiom:main`.

 * If we suggest changes then:
   * Make the required updates.